oxfamamerica/django-media-explorer/README.md

     entry = RichTextField()
 ```

-You can also add data programatically like this.
+After you add media fields to your model you can add data programatically like this.

 ```

 import os
-from media_explorer.models import Element, Gallery from django.core.files import File
+from media_explorer.models import Element, Gallery, GalleryElement from django.core.files import File

 #Importing the Blog defined above